Firefly (vehicle)

-The Firefly (stylized firefly), sometimes referred to as the Firefly EV, is a battery electric subcompact hatchback produced by Chinese manufacturer Nio since 2025.
+The Firefly (stylised in all lowercase), sometimes referred to as the Firefly EV, is a battery electric supermini car produced by Chinese manufacturer Nio since 2025.
 It is the first vehicle under the Firefly brand.

 History

 The Firefly was first revealed on 21 December 2024 at the Firefly brand's launch at the Nio Day 2024 event, where pre-orders for the vehicle opened.
 Images of the vehicle undergoing cold weather testing, including teasers of the interior, were revealed on 10 January 2025, the same day some additional vehicle specifications were revealed through MIIT regulatory filings.

 The Firefly was launched on 19 April 2025 ahead of Auto Shanghai 2025, with deliveries beginning on 29 April.
 It is available to purchase with the battery-as-a-service model, and launched on 24 June after originally being planned for 1 August 2025 in China.

-It was expected to be launched in European markets between June and August of 2025.
+The Firefly was expected to be launched in European markets between June and August of 2025.
 The Firefly was originally planned to make its initial debut in Europe, but the introduction of additional tariffs against Chinese battery electric vehicles by the European Union in October 2024 caused Nio to delay the European launch.
 Production of the right-hand drive version is expected to begin in October 2025.

-Firefly vehicles were originally planned to be incompatible with the existing network of Nio battery swap stations also used by Onvo, instead using its own network of stations.
+The Firefly vehicles were originally planned to be incompatible with the existing network of Nio battery swap stations also used by Onvo, instead using its own network of stations.
 These swap stations are smaller and simpler than Nio stations, and are approximately the size of a shipping container, reducing their international shipping costs and giving them the flexibility to be installed in smaller spaces.
 At the Firefly launch event in December 2024, the company said that these stations would start being deployed a few months after the vehicle's launch.
 In March 2025, Nio announced that they were partnering with CATL for its battery swap network, and future Firefly brand models would use CATL's Choco-Swap battery pack standard; the Firefly EV continued to use Nio-Firefly swappable battery standards.
 At the launch of the Firefly in April 2025, Nio announced that their swap station strategy had changed, and Fireflys would instead use Nio's fifth-generation swap stations, which are expected to become operational starting in early 2026.